Skip to Main Content

 (she/they)

-Maya Denaé Taylor is a fourth-year journalism major in their first semester at The State Hornet.
-Maya has previously worked as a co-host and producer for The Student Impact Report with the Student Basic Needs Coalition.
-Outside the newsroom, she works as the vice president of Her Campus and station manager at KSSU, Sacramento State’s student-run radio station.
-Furthermore, she is a 2025 Justice for Black Girls Black Girlhood Studies Fellow, where she is able to expand upon her deep interest in Black feminist theory, philosophy and literature.
+Maya Denaé Taylor is a fourth-year journalism major and philosophy minor in their second semester at The State Hornet.
+She has previously worked as a co-host and producer for The Student Impact Report with the Student Basic Needs Coalition and station manager at KSSU.
+Outside the newsroom, she works as the vice president of Her Campus and creates content on Instagram and Youtube.
+Furthermore, they were a 2025 Justice for Black Girls Black Girlhood Studies Fellow, where she was able to expand upon her deep interest in Black feminist theory and literature.

 All content by Maya Denaé Taylor